roskakori/pygount/README.rst

 Version 0.9, 2017-05-04

 * Fixed ``AssertionError`` when option ``--encoding=chardet`` was specified.
+* Changed warning message "no fallback encoding specified, using <encoding>" to a debug message because it did not add any interesting information as the encoding actually used is visible in the info message for each file.
 * Added detection of binary files and excluded them from the analysis.
 In particular Django model objects (``*.mo``) are not considered Modelica source code anymore (issue